 There are two best bets; either from the producer, or from large

-Producers may offer good value for money, but this
+Producers usually offer good value for money, but

 no means always the case.
 They may also sell at a premium to passing